aquib-sh/debian-post-installation-guide/debian_guide.md

 ### Installation of some must have packages
 1) There is no sudo privilege for user so enter super user using `su` command.
 It is recommended that you use `su` and enter the super user to do super user work instead of using sudo before every command that requires priviledge.
-2) `apt install git vim vim-gtk curl zip python3-pip default-jdk` <br/>to install git, VIM, curl, zip, pip, JDK
+2) `apt install git vim vim-gtk curl zip python3-pip default-jdk gimp obs-studio` <br/>
+to install Git, VIM, curl, zip, pip, JDK, GIMP, OBS-Studio

 ### Add .vimrc